November 20, 2020

 Detailed objectives

-Ariane 5’s twofold aim is to continue sustaining Europe’s independent space launch capability and to stay competitive in the commercial market.
-To this end, it is a heavy-lift launcher capable of orbiting two satellites weighing nearly 5 tonnes each at the same time.
+Ariane 5’s twofold aim was to continue sustaining Europe’s independent space launch capability and to stay competitive in the commercial market.
+To this end, it was a heavy-lift launcher capable of orbiting two satellites weighing nearly 5 tonnes each at the same time.
 Its ES variant was also capable of launching the ATV cargo resupply spacecraft to the International Space Station (ISS) or four Galileo navigation satellites.
-This multiple-launch capability makes it one of the most competitive vehicles in the world, and its track record one of the most reliable.
-Up to December 2020, Ariane 5 has experienced only two complete failures on test flights and two partial failures in 109 launches —all variants included— since 1996, including 75 straight successes for the ECA version between 2003 and December 2020.
+This multiple-launch capability made it one of the most competitive vehicles in the world, and its track record one of the most reliable.
+Up to September 2018, Ariane 5 experienced since 1996 only two complete failures on test flights and two partial failures in 117 launches —all variants included.

-From 2020, only a single variant is being commercially operated: compared to Ariane 4’s lift capacity of 4.9 tonnes into geostationary transfer orbit (GTO), Ariane 5 ECA can carry twice the payload, with 10 tonnes into GTO for a dual launch and 10.8 tonnes for a single launch.
+From 2020, only a single variant was commercially operated: compared to Ariane 4’s lift capacity of 4.9 tonnes into geostationary transfer orbit (GTO), Ariane 5 ECA could carry twice the payload, with 10 tonnes into GTO for a dual launch and 10.8 tonnes for a single launch.

-Starting in 2022, Ariane 5 will be operated commercially alongside the new Ariane 6 launcher.
+From 2024, the new version of Ariane will be Ariane 6.
 Ariane 62 will cater to intermediate launches while Ariane 64 will be for heavy-lift missions.
 This modularity will ensure even more competitive launch services for Europe, with production costs 40% lower than for Ariane 5, and the launch rate will increase from 6-7 launches to 11 launches a year.
-The transition from Ariane 5 to Ariane 6 is then planned to last until 2023.

 Programme history

-Since Ariane 5’s first flight in 1996, there have been five variants and several evolutions:
+Since its first flight in 1996, Ariane 5 went through five variants and several evolutions:

 • G (Generic): the generic variant of Ariane 5, operated commercially for 13 launches between 1996 and 2003.

-• ECA: operated commercially since 2002, both stages of this variant offer performance gains over Ariane 5 G. With 76 launches to its credit up to December 2020, Ariane 5 ECA is today the only variant still being operated commercially since Ariane 4 was retired from service in 2003 and Ariane 5 ES in July 2018.
+• ECA: operated commercially between 2002 and 2023, both stages of this variant offered performance gains over Ariane 5 G. With 84 launches to its credit up to December 2023, Ariane 5 ECA was the only variant operated commercially since the retirement from service of Ariane 4 in 2003 and of Ariane 5 ES in July 2018.

 • G+: alongside the ECA variant, this was an enhanced and more reliable G variant conceived after the failure of flight V517, the maiden launch of ECA.
 Operated commercially for three successful launches in 2004.